Last Updated June 26, 2020

 1. Water your plants early in the morning

 Mornings are cool, and water will not evaporate as readily as it does in the heat of the afternoon.
 Evenings are cool, too, but water sitting on leaves overnight can lead to fungal diseases.

 Frequent, shallow waterings lead to weak, shallow-rooted plants.
 Less frequent, thorough watering encourages roots to grow deep, where the soil stays moist longer.

 Use a watering can, soaker hoses, drip irrigation or other water-conserving irrigation technique that saturates the soil while leaving the foliage dry.

-Let Cider Mill Landscapes help you select plants, shrubs and trees that are drought and heat-tolerant, yet look spectacular.
+Let Cider Mill Landscapes help you select plants, shrubs and trees that are drought and heat-tolerant.
+While mkaing a unique and spectacular look.
 Give us a call at 484.574.4666, or email us at firstname.lastname@example.org for your free landscaping consultation.